steffenyount/DrumCircle/README.md

 1.0.3 Imported to GitHub, updated license, fixed some spelling, and updated the README

 1.0.4 Adapted to run on the Haiku OS.
 Thank you, David Karoly!

+1.0.5 Upstreamed fixes from haikuports and other build file cleanup.
+Thank you, Oscar Lesta!